 Once the mould is built for injection moulding, it involves a lot of money and time to modify the re-design of it.
 When coming to customization of parts or modifications to the existing design, injection moulding is not recommended.
 Whatever you get from the mould is the final part and it’s very complex to modify it.
 On the other hand, 3D printing offers a lot of scope for customization and all it takes is a modified or customized CAD file.
 Hence, it is good for prototypes, test pieces.

 Conclusion: 3D printing is advised for prototyping and customization.

 Parts manufactured through injection moulding consist of a single poured layer, which adds strength to the shape because there are no fissures or points of weakness.
-Whereas in 3D printing, the part is made layer by layer which impacts the overall strength of it.
+Whereas in 3D printing, the part is made layer by layer which impacts its overall strength.
 3D printing can create visible ridges and structural faults during manufacturing that typically don’t occur with plastic injection moulding.

 Conclusion: If the material strength is a priority, go with injection moulding.